africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.02 Quotes/The important thing is not to stop questioning. Curiosity has its own reason for existing - Albert Einstein.md

 ---
 {"dg-publish":true,"permalink":"/1x-references/11-notes/11-02-quotes/the-important-thing-is-not-to-stop-questioning-curiosity-has-its-own-reason-for-existing-albert-einstein/","title":"The important thing is not to stop questioning.
-Curiosity has its own reason for existing - Albert Einstein","dgShowBacklinks":false}
+Curiosity has its own reason for existing - Albert Einstein"}
 ---